JEffnot/UT_equalizer/README.md

 - item placement of buttons and sliders struggle with different display resolutions
 - landscape mode is bad, screen is not scrollable

-# How to install

-1. Clone respository
-2. run "clickable"
-3. run "clickable install"
-4. open app first time (needed path variable is exported)
-5. reboot phone
-6. app can be used now

 # TODO